btcpayserver/btcpayserver-doc/GettingStarted.md

 The <strong>first created account</strong> on your newly-created BTCPay Server is automatically an <strong>admin</strong>.
 You can register your admin account even if your node is not fully synced.

 To register, visit your BTCPay Server URL and click on the "Register" in the upper menu.
 Input your password and e-mail and click "Register" button.
 You will automatically be logged in.
-If you're using a third-party host, you may be asked to verify your e-mail address.
+If you're using a third-party host, you may be asked to verify your e-mail address to register.

+To allow other users to access your server, you need to enable registration in Server Settings > Policies.
+Server admins, should also [configure SMTP settings](FAQ/FAQ-ServerSettings.md#how-to-configure-smtp-settings-in-btcpay) to allow password reset via the e-mail for themselves and other users.

 ## Creating BTCPay Store